-Overtime is defined as hours worked by a student nonexempt employee in excess of 40 hours for all college jobs in a workweek (Sunday through Saturday) and is paid at the rate of time and one half.
-Overtime must be approved in advance by the supervisor(s) to whom the employee reports.
+Overtime must be approved in advance by the supervisor(s) to whom the student employee reports.
+Overtime is defined as hours worked by a student nonexempt employee in excess of 40 hours total for all college jobs in a workweek (Sunday through Saturday) and is paid at the rate of time and one half.